 If you are monitoring a room that you've designated as off-limits to your nanny (your bedroom, for example), or if you would rather only record footage in rooms where your children or their caretaker are, you may want to invest in a camera that offers motion-activated recording.
 This feature can help conserve storage space by ensuring that you don’t have hours of footage in which nothing happens.
 It can also be beneficial if you have an alert set up to notify you when motion is detected in an off-limits space, giving you the opportunity to login remotely and see what’s going on right when the activity is occurring.

 Depending on your situation, you may find some or all of these features to be important.
-Once you’re sure which features you want your camera to have, you are ready to pair those features with an appropriate look for your camera.
+Once you’re sure which features you want your tiny camera to have, you are ready to pair those features with an appropriate look for your camera.

 Form Factors of Hidden Cameras

 When it comes to selecting the style of your nanny camera or the way it looks (called the “form factor”) the options available on the market are nearly endless.
 The form factor that you choose will ultimately be contingent upon your needs and the appearance of your space.
 Below are the top three most popular styles for hidden cameras or nanny cams.